knowledgewarrior/k8s-service-versions/README.md

 ## Serverless Deploy

-A `serverless-versiondash` IAM user was created in AWS account `648265802301` (Elastic Path DevOps)
+A `serverless-versiondash` IAM user is required in the target AWS account.

-Obtain AWS Key and Secret from Ops `1Password` and add to a profile in `~/.aws/credentials`:
+Add the access key and secret to a profile in `~/.aws/credentials`:
 ```
 [sls-versiondash]
 aws_access_key_id = AKIAxxxxxxxx